turingschool/curriculum/source/projects/contact_manager.markdown

   end
 ```

-Now `rake` your tests and it should fail for the reason we want -- that `people` is undefined for a `User`.
+Now your tests your tests and it should fail for the reason we want -- that `people` is undefined for a `User`.

 ### Testing Associations

 Open your `User` model and express a `has_many` relationship to `people`.
-Run `rake` and your example will still fail because it's looking for a `user_id` column on the people table.
+Run your tests and your example will still fail because it's looking for a `user_id` column on the people table.
 We'll need to add that.

 Generate a migration to add the integer column named "user_id" to the people table.
 Run the migration, run your examples again, and they should pass.